Genez-io/genezio-landing-page/content/posts/chatgpt_app.md

 **Note**: Remember to keep your API key secure and do not share it with anyone.

+4. To be able to use this API Key, you will need to have funds in your OpenAI account.
+Go to {{< external-link link="https://www.themoviedb.org/" >}}platform.openai.com/account/billing/overview{{< /external-link >}} and add some funds to your account.

 ### **Set Up genezio**

 First, install genezio using npm: